MegaTKC/Moon/README.md

 I don't recommend deploying it on platforms that don't allow proxies to be hosted on their service.
 'Moon.' falls under this proxy category because it is powered by the Corrosion proxy.

+The list below shows which hosting sites work if Moon is deployed onto it.

 - Replit ✅
 - Cyclic ✅
+- Render ✅
 - Vercel 🚫